axieinfinity/ronin-documentation/docs/apps/rns/trade.md

 If the owner lists a domain on Mavis Market and the listed price exceeds the current domain price, then, when another user buys the domain, the domain price changes to the listed price, also known as the *last sales price*.

 Mavis Market charges a 2.5% service fee for a successful sale.
-For example, if someone buys your domain for 100 RON, you receive 97.5 WRON.
+For example, if someone buys your domain for 100 RON, you receive 97.5 RON.

 ### Edit your listing